galaxyproject/galaxy-hub/src/news/2021-02-galaxy-update/index.md

 There are two roundtable meetups this month:

-**[Galaxy Developer Onboarding; and GTN Update](/src/events/2021-02-04-dev-roundtable/index.md), February 4**, *Dannon Baker, Dave Clements, Beatriz Serrano-Solano, Saskia Hiltemann, Helena Rasche* leading a discussion the just finished Admin training, and where Galaxy training is going in 2021.
+**[Galaxy Developer Onboarding; and GTN Update](/src/events/2021-02-04-dev-roundtable/index.md), February 4**, *Dannon Baker, Dave Clements, Beatriz Serrano-Solano, Saskia Hiltemann, Helena Rasche* leading a discussion about the just finished Admin training, and where Galaxy training is going in 2021.

 **[February 18: You!](/src/events/2021-02-18-dev-roundtable/index.md)**, We don't yet have topics for this round table. *If you are based in the east, and have topics you want to discuss, [please submit them by February 15](https://bit.ly/gxdevroundtablepresent)*.
 </div>